-We originally became Google AdSense Certified Partners when that original program had it’s public launch in 2013.
-We were invited to apply for that program by our Google account manager of the time.
-He put us forward as Google were actively seeking a UK partner with a good track record with Google’s publisher products and experience in supporting publishers with those tools.
-We moved to GCPP three years later.
+We originally became Google AdSense Certified Partners when it originally launched publicly in 2013.
+We were invited to apply for that program by our Google account manager at the time.
+He put us forward as Google were actively seeking a UK partner with a good track record using Google’s publisher products and experience in supporting publishers with those tools.
+We became certified as a GCPP three years later.

 Do OKO work for Google or for publishers?

 Definitely for publishers.
-We are measured against the results that we achieve for publishers are our publishers pay the bills.
+We are measured against the results that we achieve for publishers and our publishers pay the bills.
 One of the advantages of working with an independent GCPP over (or alongside) an AdSense account manager is that a GCPP can give you independent advice.
-Google will never advise a publisher than another network might pay more.
+Google will never advise a publisher that another ad network might pay more.
 We can.

 Mat has been supporting content creators on the web since 1996.
 As Co-founder of OKO Digital, Mat became the first person in the UK qualified to AdSense partner status and repeated this first with Google Certified Publishing Partner programme.